ARCT5593 Furniture: from prototype to production

 - Students are able to (1) critically analyse the relationships (social, environmental, and economic) between the inputs and outputs of furniture design practices; (2) demonstrate an understanding of life-cycle analysis and apply it to contemporary furniture and product design; (3) acquire skills in the production and manufacture of complex prototypes; (4) develop and apply skills in the use of rapid-prototyping, CAD/CAM machining, and other computer-mediated production processes; and (5) represent design research and practice in innovative ways.

-- Typically this unit is assessed in the following ways: (1) research poster and drawing set and (2) physical prototype(s), digital prototype, and full documentation drawing set.
+- Indicative assessments in this unit are as follows: (1) research poster and drawing set and (2) physical prototype(s), digital prototype, and full documentation drawing set.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.